Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Remote ID Compliance

-Qualifying commercial operators can conduct BVLOS flights at up to 400 feet without chase aircraft across nearly all of North Dakota, including nighttime operations using detect-and-avoid technology.
-This unique capability is supported by the Northern Plains UAS Test Site (NPUASTS) in Grand Forks, one of seven FAA-designated UAS test sites.
+North Dakota activated the Vantis network in 2026, the most advanced UAS operating environment in the nation.
+This allows qualifying commercial operators to conduct BVLOS flights at up to 400 feet without chase aircraft across nearly all of North Dakota, including nighttime operations using detect-and-avoid technology.
+The Northern Plains UAS Test Site (NPUASTS) in Grand Forks is one of seven FAA-designated UAS test sites and serves as the development hub for Vantis.

 For complete federal regulations, see our Federal Regulations page.